EtienneKaufmann/git-intro/file_2.md

-This is another Markdown file.
+This is another Markdown file